 Residential volunteers will be living at Old Chapel Farm – and travelling daily up to the site, a couple of miles away.
-All board and lodging is offered in exchange for help.
-This year (2019) we are reconstructing a 17th/18th century barn as a visitors centre and would love the help of experienced carpenters and builders.
+Full board and lodging is offered in exchange for help.
+This year (2020) we are cladding and fitting out our reconstructed 17th/18th century barn as a visitors centre and would love the help of experienced carpenters and builders.

 We welcome the participation of local people and will eventually be able to accommodate weekend volunteers.
-This year we have started a weekly Wednesday volunteer group for any local people – skilled or unskilled.
-This runs from March till December 10.00 – 4.00.
-On these days you may be preparing materials – heather collecting, coppicing, splitting oak, or helping to construct buildings or fences.
-Come and join us and be a part of our very diverse group!
+Last year we started a weekly Wednesday volunteer group for any local people – skilled or unskilled, young or old.
+This runs from April till December 10.00 – 4.00.
+On these days you may be preparing materials – heather collecting, coppicing, splitting oak, or helping to construct buildings or fences, thatching or daubing.
+You could be cooking over the fire or helping to develop our Neolithic garden and cereal plots.
+Come and join us and be a part of our very diverse group to create something special!

 If you would like to be involved in any way please contact our residential archaeologist, Dr Kevin Blockley at the address below.

 You can subscribe to our newsletter or link to our Facebook page